andrew/ultimate-awesome/README.md

 - [awesome-software-engineer-topics](https://github.com/voxsim/awesome-software-engineer-topics) - A list of useful articles and videos generated from my Instapaper archived list on Software Design, Testing, Public Speaking, etc.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
 - [AWESOME-iOS-Learning-Resources](https://github.com/abbeyjackson/AWESOME-iOS-Learning-Resources) - Big list of high-quality iOS learning resources including courses, blogs, newsletters, podcasts, and devloper communities.
+- [awesome-swift-async-await](https://github.com/artemnovichkov/awesome-swift-async-await) - A hand-curated list of Swift async/await resources.
+Feel free to contribute!.
 - [awesome-dot](https://github.com/haquefardeen/awesome-dot) - Central Library of Polkadot ecosystem.
 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.
 - [awesome-dataframes](https://github.com/jcmkk3/awesome-dataframes) - An awesome list of dataframe libraries.
 - [android-awesome-libraries](https://github.com/kaiinui/android-awesome-libraries) - There are many libraries which helps your android development!.
 - [openredteaming](https://github.com/libr-ai/openredteaming) - Papers about red teaming LLMs and Multimodal models. .
+- [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
+Khmer is a language used by Cambodia.
 - [awesome-snapmaker](https://github.com/shurushetr/awesome-snapmaker) - Curated list of things that help you make something awesome with Snapmaker machines.
 - [awesome-cloudbuild](https://github.com/Timtech4u/awesome-cloudbuild) - A curated list of resources about all things Google Cloud Build.
 - [awesome-qubes-os](https://github.com/xn0px90/awesome-qubes-os) - A curated list of awesome qubes os links.